-France has a love-and-hate relationship with the U.S. On one hand, French admire exported American culture and products, but on the other hand they are quick to point out that American are obese idiots who sleep with a gun under their pillows and don’t know the name of their own national capital city.
+France has a love-and-hate relationship with the U.S. On one hand, the French admire exported American culture and products, but on the other hand, they are quick to point out that Americans are obese idiots who sleep with a gun under their pillows and don’t know the name of their own national capital city.

 Donuts, cheesecakes and bagels are now easy to find in French bakeries.
 Most movie theatres are showing Hollywood blockbusters dubbed in French.
 Many American franchises are surprisingly popular, including Starbucks and Subway.

 I’m not going to complain about the influence of American pop culture in France.
 After all, why not?
 I see croissants, proper French bread and European authors gaining in popularity on the other side of the Atlantic Ocean as well.

 However, I hate the fact that many French decision-makers are seeing America as a blueprint for success.

 I don’t live in the U.S. However, as a Northern neighbour, I’m privy to some information America-fuck-yeah would rather not share with the rest of the world.
 For instance, I know that the U.S. is the only advanced economy in the world that does not guarantee paid time off.
 The only federal law guaranteeing maternity leave in the U.S. is unpaid—and it only applies to some employees.
 The federal government requires a wage of at least $2.13 (!
 In 2018!) per hour to be paid to employees that receive at least $30 per month in tips.
 In every state but Montana, at-will employment is the rule and employees can be dismissed by an employer for any reason (that is, without having to establish “just cause” for termination), and without warning, as long as the reason is not illegal.

 I’m not even getting into the unique and very questionable American healthcare system, for-profit prisons, gun violence or student debt—topics that are often debated in the U.S. but to which the rest of the world pays little attention.